akretion/docky/doc/manual/installation.rst

 * You need a 64 bits architecture.
 * You will need to install the Python development headers (python-dev)
+* You will need to install the Python package manager PIP

 Install or upgrade your Docker:
 ----------------------------------